cjoakim/azure-cosmosdb/code/python/apps/mongo2cosmos/readme.md

     - Repeat as necessary for each collection and mongoexport file
     - Yes, use code generation
   - See **transform_mongoexports.py** and **transform_mongoexports.sh**
+    - Transform a 1-million row file in under 12-seconds

   - Note: this repo uses **IMDb** as large dataset for testing purposes
     - This is a large public domain dataset